0LNetworkCommunity/libra-legacy-v6/ol/documentation/devs/how-to-pull-new-diem-code.md

 - Genesis.move
 ```

-- [ ] Make sure all the coins patcehd as "GAS" in types/src/account_config/constants/coins.rs
+- [ ] Make sure all the coins patched as "GAS" in types/src/account_config/constants/coins.rs

 E.g.
 ```